christo/loquacious/README.md

 ## Design Principles

-It is hoped that this system can operate without a traditional human-operated media production toolchain or pipeline.
+It is hoped that this system can work without a traditional human-operated media production toolchain or pipeline.
 No video shooting or editing.
 So far all media assets are driven by code and AI prompts.
 Adding video production, illustration or any other kind of media editing may offer quality benefits or